itwizz26/Brave/README.md

 ## Installation

-To properly use the WP Brave Digital theme and Earthquake Catalog API plugn, first download/clone the theme into your WP themes directory and activate it.
+To properly use the WP Brave Digital theme and Earthquake Catalog API plugin, first download/clone the theme into your WP themes directory and activate it.
 Run this command inside the new theme (which should be brave-digital) to add the PHP composer package dependancies.
 ```composer install```